HusseinMohammedHussein/Event-Attendance-App/README.md

 # IEC Event Attendance App (Business Umbrella)

 ## Description
-The [IEC](https://umbrella.sa/site/event/IEC) Event Attendance App is a mobile application designed for the INTERNATIONAL E-COMMERCE EXPO (IEC), an annual international trade show and exhibition organized by the Saudi Arabian Chamber of Commerce is a business umbrella organization for the International Electronics Show (IES).
+The [IEC](https://umbrella.sa/site/event/IEC) Event Attendance App is designed specifically for the INTERNATIONAL E-COMMERCE EXPO (IEC), an annual international trade show and exhibition organized by the Saudi Arabian Chamber of Commerce is a business umbrella organization for the International Electronics Show (IES).
 This is a application that allows Promoters to register invited user to event, by Scan QR.
 QR was send in user registered email.